 If you already have an existing retirement account and would like to roll it over into your new self-directed cryptocurrency IRA, we will gladly guide you through the process and assist you with much of the paperwork.
 Examples of conventional accounts that we often roll over for our customers in order to create their cryptocurrency IRAs include:

 Part of our service is ensuring that the rollover process of an existing retirement account into a self-directed cryptocurrency IRA goes smoothly.
 This includes transferring our customers’ existing assets without incurring any penalties or making any distributions.
 Additionally, some of the conventional accounts listed above come with restrictions when it comes to rollovers.
 If you are unsure whether your account is eligible for a rollover, contact a BitIRA Digital Currency Specialist and we will work with you on figuring out if, when and how the account can be included into your cryptocurrency IRA.

 Having a cryptocurrency SDIRA with BitIRA gives you an immense amount of freedom when it comes to managing your retirement savings.
 Provided you’ve adhered to regulations, you can trade cryptocurrencies held within the cryptocurrency IRA without incurring financial penalties.
-If you so choose, you can also take distributions out of the SDIRA whenever you desire, be it in cash or in the form of in-kind assets.
+If you so choose, you can also take distributions out of the SDIRA whenever you desire.

 What is the best cryptocurrency to invest in?
 How should I pick the cryptocurrencies I place into my IRA?